Cadac Group played a key role in the successful implementation of Autodesk Vault.

 Controlled communication for documents with Vault and SharePoint

 We want to implement projects with customers and employees within a single central environment.
 This system will automatically send the right message to the right person, who can then open and review the right version of the document via a link.
-I have no doubt that Cadac Group will effectively deliver this through their Cadac Organice solutions.
+We have no doubt that Cadac Group will effectively deliver this through their Cadac Organice solutions.